Quickstart

 Version

 We use semantic versioning for the Nominal Python Client.
+To see the client version, run the following from within Python:

 Upgrading `nominal` version